Autumn 2021 (Qld/Part 1)

 Day 8

-Our last morning in Qld saw us moodily explore a couple more logs in a vain, last ditch effort to find our Yolk-bellied Snake-skink (Ophioscincus ophioscincus) with no luck bar an uncooperative Dwarf-crowned Snake (Cacophis krefftii).
+Our last morning in Qld saw us moodily explore a couple more logs in a last ditch effort to find our Yolk-bellied Snake-skink (Ophioscincus ophioscincus) with no luck bar an uncooperative Dwarf-crowned Snake (Cacophis krefftii).
 Cursing limb reduced species we fled south, with an unsuccessful detour for Arcane Ctenotus’ (Ctenotus arcanus) included before we left behind the sunshine state.

 Quite a few more hours of driving later and we arrived in the Myall Lakes region on dark to road cruise.
 With decently warm temperatures I was cautiously optimistic, but only two Common Scaly-foots (Pygopus lepidopodus) were found out and about and with Wallingat National Park closed, we continued south to Newcastle.
 Despite intending to set up camp and find the nearby Mainland She-oak Skinks (Cyclodomorphus michaeli) the next morning, we couldn’t bear to sleep with our failures for the day so head torches came out and we set out to flip.
 The skinks occur in high densities at this area and we quickly found five individuals, with two of them perfect for photos.
 One quick photo session later, largely due to many local mosquitoes and we decided to chase one more local resident before sleep.
 The Newcastle area is well known for its populations of somewhat estuarine Green and Golden Bell Frogs (Litoria aurea) and after spotlighting boggy paths and swamps for a while we ended up with half a dozen sightings.
 One of the most successful nights of the trip and at a place we didn’t even originally plan to visit.